Othello (1986 video game)

-Othello (オセロ, Osero) or Othello World for Game Boy, is a video game developed by HAL Laboratory, made for the Nintendo Entertainment System.

-Versions of the game were first released on home consoles by Philips Magnavox on the Odyssey 2 as Dynasty in 1978, and later on the Atari 2600 in 1981.
-Othello is based on the board game Reversi, which was marketed as Othello.
+Othello (オセロ, Osero) is a 1986 strategy video game developed by HAL Laboratory for the Nintendo Entertainment System and Game Boy.
+It was published by the toy company Kawada in Japan and Acclaim Entertainment in North America.
+The Game Boy version was published by Nintendo in Europe.
+It is based on the board game Othello, a version of Reversi sold by Tsukuda Original.
+The video game is seen as a solid rendition of the board game with good controls but a lack of features.

 Gameplay

-It is played with two-sided (black and white) chips, also called discs, on a board.
+Othello is played with two-sided (black and white) chips, also called discs, on an 8 x 8 board.
 The player can choose between black or white chips.
-Games are either player versus computer or player versus player.
 The goal is to end the game with as many chips showing your color as possible.
-To do this, players must sandwich their opponents' chip(s) between a piece of their own color already on the board, and the piece being played.
+To do this, players must sandwich their opponents' discs between two pieces of their own color, thereby swapping each of the sandwiched discs for one of their own.

+Games are either one player against a computer or two player against another player.
 The game has four skill levels when playing the computer, as well as a hidden fifth level if you beat the computer on level four.

-There is supposedly a slot machine game that is revealed when pressing Select + A at the main menu screen (the word slot will appear atop the screen and the game is said to start after you complete a two player game), but some users have reported that nothing happens after the word "slot" shows up.
+Games can also be timed, with games ending after 20, 30, or 40 minutes.